-To calibrate the model, the CIE looked at the outputs (in terms of average occupancy, trip kilometres per year, average revenue per taxi per year, and plate lease costs) and checked them against any data that was available.
-If the outputs were not a good fit, the CIE changed the input assumptions (such as a taxi's average speed) and ran the model again until the outputs were the best fit.
+The model was calibrated by testing its outputs against any data that was available (in terms of average occupancy, trip kilometres per year, average revenue per taxi per year, and plate lease costs).
+If the outputs were not a good fit, input assumptions were changed (such as a taxi's average speed) until the outputs were the best fit.
 (See the 'Model Validation' table between rows 144 and 154 of the 'Base model' worksheet for details of the fit between base model outputs and data.)

-2.3.2 The 'Sim\template' equilibrium and outputs
+2.3.2 The 'Sim_template' equilibrium and outputs

-The main purpose of the taxi model is to understand how changes in areas that we make recommendations on to the NSW Government will impact on the taxi industry.
-This includes changes in fares and changes in the number of taxi licences available.
+IPART makes recommendations to the NSW on fares and the number of taxi licences that should be released each year.
+We use the model to understand how these changes will impact on the taxi industry.
 The model also allows for consideration of the impact of other changes that may occur that are outside of areas where we make recommendations.
-This includes changes in the costs of providing taxi services and changes in demand due to population growth and rising incomes.
-We allow for these changes so that we can understand the likely impact of our recommendations after allowing for these other changes.
+This includes annual average changes over time in the costs of providing taxi services and annual average changes over time in demand due to population growth and rising incomes.